pauI999/dealoverview/README.md

-# schedule-il2cpp-example
+# DealOverviewMod
-Example template and instructions for modding Schedule I IL2CPP version
+Mod for Schedule I IL2CPP version

 ## Requirements
 - The game requires your mod to target the net6 framework, this is defined in the ExampleMod.csproj file TargetFramework property and net6 must be installed before building the library.
 Visual Studio will prompt you to install it if not present.